d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 d2l.plt.show()
 ```

+In the second case, we again see that the average resembles a blurry image of trousers.

 ```{.python .input}
 # Plot average trousers
 d2l.plt.imshow(ave_1.reshape(28, 28).tolist(), cmap='Greys')
 d2l.plt.show()
 ```

+In a fully machine learned solution, we would learn the threshold from the dataset.
+In this case, I simply eyeballed a threshold that looked good on the training data by hand.

 ```{.python .input}
 # Print test set accuracy with eyeballed threshold